 Bruce Banner is a sharp guy — they don’t just hand out PhDs in the Marvel Cinematic Universe — but investigators are also marked by a tendency toward innovation and independence.
-When Banner isn’t big and green, he’s working on creative solutions to the Avengers’ problems or distancing himself from the team as a way of protecting them.
-That’s a 5 for you.
+Banner loves a good problem to figure out, and no problem posed more complications than his own big, nasty habit of going green whenever he lost control.
+It seemed like an insurmountable challenge, but that’s where a 5 can really thrive.
 They also can be marked by being “high strung and intense.”
 You wouldn’t like this 5 when he’s high strung and intense.

 Ant-Man: 6 – The Loyalist

 The ability to shrink can come in handy, but Scott Lang’s real superpower is his dedication to his daughter, his friends and the Pym family.
 He’ll go down with the ship for even a lost cause, so long as the cause is something he’s committed to and champions.